rknightuk/rknight.me/src/posts/2023/2023-11-03-app-defaults.md

 title: App Defaults
 permalink: /app-defaults/index.html
 date: 2023-11-03T17:31:10.949Z
-excerpt: "All of the apps I use as per the categories from Hemispheric Views 097"
+excerpt: "All of the apps I use as per the categories defined by Hemispheric Views episode 097 - Duel of the Defaults!"
 layout: post
 ---